 Individuals living in residential care facilities (i.e., CBRF, RCAC, etc.,) have the option of voting at the polls on Election Day, voting at the Clerk's office during the two weeks prior to each election, or voting at their facility when it is visited by Special Voting Deputies.
 By-mail absentee voting, however, is no longer an option.
 Witness signatures on the absentee ballot envelope may be used to satisfy the photo ID requirement.

-SVD Voting Schedule
+Special Voting Deputy Voting Schedule

-The Special Voting Deputy (SVD) makes visits to the city's residential care facilities prior to the every Election:
+The Special Voting Deputy (SVD) makes visits to the city's residential care facilities prior to the every election:

 - Harwood Place, 8220 Harwood Avenue

 - Luther Manor, 4545 N. 92nd Street